mmaxin/hide-and-seek-game/rules.md

 - *I'll probably accept street names, store signs, and distinct artworks (if it's large enough, I might even accept it without text).*

-- *I'll probably reject stickers, posters, generic road signs (i.e. stop sign), and signs without legible text.*
+- *I'll probably reject stickers, posters, generic road signs (i.e. stop sign), and signs without legible text (faded signs, information panels).*

 ### End of the Road: 6 points

 - *The **end** of the road must be visible: We need to see down the line, not across the road!*

-- *I'll probably accept any path, alley, or road where both side walls are visible (you won't see the end of a curving road, but both walls is good enough).*
+- *I'll probably accept any path, alley, or road where both interior walls are visible (you can't see the end of a curving road, but both walls is good enough).*

 - *I'll probably reject plazas, hallways (indoors is illegal!), and roads where only one wall is visible (that's not looking down the line!).*

-- *You will need to be at an intersection to send multiple unique roads from a single location!
-Send them each in a different photo for full points.
+- *For maximum points, you'll need to be at an intersection to be able to send multiple photos of unique roads from a single location!*

-## 6. How a find works
+## 6. Getting Found
 {: #finds }

+> **Seekers score 20 points per Hider found!**

+- *Surviving Hiders can score up to 48 points.
+If you can find 3 hiders, you'll score 60 points!*

+### Seekers Finding Hiders

+{% comment %}
-- A **Seeker** makes a valid find by reaching the **Hider** first, getting within about three metres, clearly identifying the **Hider**, and saying: **“Found—hand over your Hider Item.”**
+- A **Seeker** makes a valid find by reaching the **Hider** first, getting within about three metres, clearly identifying the **Hider**, and saying:
-- When a **Hider** is found, they hand over their ***Hider Item***, put on their ***Seeker Item***, and will become a **Seeker**.
-- **Hiders** need to stay put until round start.
-(This gives nearby hiders a chance to escape.)
-- **First Seeker rule:** if multiple Seekers arrive, the Hider Item goes to the first Seeker who reaches the Hider without sprinting and clearly makes the find call.
-- No tagging, grabbing, or chasing.
+{% endcomment %}

+> **Seekers who find a Hider should shake their hand and say “Found you!”
+Then, take a selfie with them!

+- *Please don't scare random locals.*

+> **Please send your selfie to the group as evidence of your find, including "[NAME] FOUND!"**

+- *The find time is determined by the photo's time stamp for this one, not by send or arrival time (in case of close calls like a find at 59 minutes).
+But do send it promptly please!

+> **Then graciously receive your reward, their *Green Hider necklace!*

+### Hiders Getting Found

+> **When a Hider is found, they must shake the Seekers hand, then take the selfie with them.**

+- *If multiple Seekers arrive at the same time, the Hider chooses whose hand to shake for the win.

+> **Then give the Seeker your *Green Hider necklace,* and put on your *Orange Seeker necklace* instead!

+> **To begin seeking, please begin a 1-hour live location share with the group!**

+{% comment %}
 ### Posting rules

 After a valid find, the found **Hider** posts in WhatsApp: